Pylons/pyramid/docs/narr/static.rst

 .. warning::

+   When adding a static view to your root object, you need to be careful that there are no model objects contained in the root with the same key as the view name (e.g., ``static``).
-   To ensure that model objects contained in the root don't "shadow" your static view (model objects take precedence during traversal), or to ensure that your root object's ``__getitem__`` is never called when a static resource is requested, you can refer to your static resources as registered above in URLs as, e.g. ``/@@static/foo.js``.
-This is completely equivalent to ``/static/foo.js``.
+   Model objects take precedence during traversal, thus such a name collision will cause the model to "shadow" your static view.
+To avoid this issue, and ensure that your root object's ``__getitem__`` is never called when a static resource is requested, you can refer to them unambiguously using the ``@@`` prefix (goggles) in their URLs.
+   For the above examples you could use '/@@static/foo.js' instead of '/static/foo.js' to avoid such shadowing.
    See :ref:`traversal_chapter` for information about "goggles" (``@@``).